 By “taking the next step” I mean this:

-- Perhaps you can do a webinar it series of webinars, a Skype or Google Hangout with key leaders or sales managers that could be recorded and shared if some can’t make the meeting.
+- Perhaps you can do a webinar or a series of webinars, a Skype or Zoom with key leaders or sales managers that could be recorded and shared if some can’t make the meeting.

 - Buy books or recordings or other products you may have that support your message.